FREQUENTLY ASKED QUESTIONS (FAQS)

 Question – Is there disabled parking at the Shed?

-Answer – Yes there will be parking for disabled cars both at the upper level and lower level, however the access gate between the graveyard car park and the Shed will require to be unlocked for cars to access the disabled car parking at the shed – prior notice will be required to ensure this gate is unlocked.
+Answer – Yes there is parking for disabled cars both at the upper level and lower level, however the access gate between the graveyard car park and the Shed will require to be unlocked for cars to access the disabled car parking at the shed – prior notice will be required to ensure this gate is unlocked.

 Question – Is there disabled access to the Shed?